2020 Danish mink cull: Role of the Police

 At the press conference on 4 November 2020, Frederiksen stated that in order to support the food authorities' ongoing cull efforts, "an emergency plan for euthanasia is now being implemented, which is handled under the auspices of the National Operative Staff (Den Nationale Operative Stab) under the command of the police".
 A sub-staff called Operations Staff Mink (Operationsstab Mink) was established.

-After the press conference, mink breeders outside the infection zones received phone calls from the National Police of Denmark (the Rigspoliti).
+After the press conference, mink breeders outside the infection zones received phone calls from the National Police of Denmark (Rigspolitiet).
 To support the conversations with the breeders, the cadets were given a so-called action card, which functioned as a script.
 The text recommended the breeders to participate in the cull of their herds, and one of the questions was whether they were willing to do so.
 If they agreed the conversation would be over.
-Did they refuse, the police officials were instrued in saying:
+If they refused, the police officials were instrued in saying:

 "I'm sorry to hear that, but the decision has been made.
 Failure to cooperate will therefore mean that you don't get to obtain the bonus, and you can expect that the authorities to come and perform the emptying of the herds anyway.
 I would therefore like to know, whether this makes you change your mind?"

-Criticism of the Rigspoliti
+Criticism of the Rigspolitiet

-The Rigspoliti and the Police Commissioner Thorkild Fogde was criticised for the executions of the calls after the publication of the Ministry of Environment and Food's review from 18 November 2020 concluding that the Rigspoliti at the time of the making of the action cards knew its illegality.
-The Rigspoliti itself admitted this afterwards.
+Rigspolitiet and the Police Commissioner Thorkild Fogde was criticised for the executions of the calls after the publication of the Ministry of Environment and Food's review from 18 November 2020 concluding that Rigspolitiet knew about the illegality at the time of making of the action cards.
+Rigspolitiet itself admitted this afterwards.